ZhenkaiShou/alembic/_posts/2018-12-18-My Master Thesis.md

 - Misc
 ---

-I will write a post about my master thesis: **Learning to Plan in Large Domains with Deep Neural Networks**, in case someone is interested.
+In this post I will make a brief summary about my master thesis: **Learning to Plan in Large Domains with Deep Neural Networks**, in case someone is interested.

 <!-- more -->